isomerpages/tp-virtualcampus/_events/Highlights/TP Waterfront XChallenge Run 2024.md

 </li>
 <li>
 <p><strong>Unite in Solidarity:</strong> As a precursor to our National Day
-celebrations 🇸🇬, cap off your run with a symbolic mass singing of the National Anthem and TP Song, demonstrating your love and pride for Singapore!</p>
+celebrations, cap off your run with a symbolic mass singing of the National Anthem and TP Song, demonstrating your love and pride for Singapore!</p>
 </li>
 </ul>
 <p>Whether you are a seasoned runner seeking a competitive edge or simply